opensearch-project/demos/demo/README.md

 ## Start the cluster

-Clone this repository and navigate to the cloned repo using a terminal.
+Checkout this branch and navigate to the `demo/` folder in a terminal.

-In the root directory of this project run `docker-compose down && docker-compose up` to start a cluster.
+Run `docker-compose down && docker-compose up` to start a cluster.

 ### Making changes in LDAP